jeanschmidt/PNPNeuron/README.md

 PNPNeuron
 =========

-A simply PNP simulator for neurons.
+A simply Linux x64 PNP simulator for neurons.